convexset/meteor-glpk/README.md

 ## Usage

 The general process is to create a web worker, start a solution pass and wait for the result.
-See the included example Meteor app for a more detailed example.
+See the included example Meteor app for a more detailed example or [play with a deployed version](https://glpk.meteor.com).

 ### CPLEX LP Format